HEP-FCC/FCCeePhysicsPerformance/General/README.md

 ### Vertexing and flavour tagging
 - Description of the [LCFIPlus algorithm](https://arxiv.org/pdf/1506.08371.pdf) used for the CLD studies
-- see also the work done in te context of the Hcc case study
+- see also the work done in the context of the Hcc case study

 ### Producing five-parameter tracks with the Delphes interface